 - The Summer I Turned Pretty by Jenny Han

-Read these books about Summer in The Literary Lifestyle’s Summer Reading Challenge.
+Read these books in The Literary Lifestyle’s Summer Reading Challenge.

 28 Summers by Elin Hilderbrand

-Itโs a summer romance novel about two people, Mallory Blessing and Jake McCloud, who decide to have a โsame time next yearโ meeting that lasts each Labor Day weekend over the course of, you guessed it, 28 Summers.
+28 Summers is about two people, Mallory Blessing and Jake McCloud, who decide to have a โsame time next yearโ meeting that lasts each Labor Day weekend.
 Naturally, this becomes more complicated with age, marriage, and kids.

-While I can normally be critical about books that glamorize affairs, this book did it in a really smart way.
-It showed that all relationships are different and complex.
+While I can normally be critical about books that glamorize affairs, this book showed that all relationships are different and complex. any of Hilderbrand’s readers consider this a favorite for vacation reading.

 Related Posts: Best Elin Hilderbrand Books | Elin Hilderbrand Books in Order